 This is the only way to do this, prior permission and agreement to be scanned MUST be a critical gate in the process.

-What is currently occurring is the online equivalent of going around checking everyone’s homes to see if the doors or windows are locked, then making such information available to anyone willing to pay.
-In the real world, you would get arrested for doing this and with good reason.
+What is currently occurring is the online equivalent of going around checking everyone’s homes to see if the doors or windows are locked, then making such information available to anyone willing to pay, or even for nothing.
+In the real world, you would get arrested for doing this, and with good reason.
 The penny needs to drop that the same rules & consequences also apply online.

-Those providing online security scanning services need to grow up, it’s not a free for all and it has never been a free for all, there are consequences and responsibilities to providing such services, which need to be enacted.
-Those businesses that respect the law and its intent will rise to the top, those who don’t will sink.
+Those providing online security scanning services need to grow up, it’s not a free-for-all and it has never been a free-for-all, there are consequences and responsibilities to providing such services, which need to be enacted.
+Those businesses that respect the law and its intent will rise to the top and those that don’t will sink.
+The other thing they need to understand is that their actions and the position they take sets the legal response and its evolution and interpretation over time.

 There is also the question of the true real value of such reports, as unlike a proper penetration test or ISO27001 standard, they by their very nature can only look at the surface of the website or service and anybody who has implemented websites at scale knows that is often the tip of a very big iceberg.
 I also get the sense, from the reports I’ve seen, that they are mostly ‘security theatre’, in other words, they overplay risks and possible impacts to make people feel they have derived value from such reports.
 They can also give a false impression that what they have scanned is meaningfully secure (or not); to use the physical analogy, not all locks and alarms are created equal.
 I feel such reports offer a very weak evaluation of overall security, especially when compared to a comprehensive Pen Test, they pale into insignificance.